University of Wisconsin–Green Bay: Academics

+The College of Health, Education and Social Welfare oversees the university's professional programs, including education, healthcare management, social work, and the joint nursing programs that the university maintains with the nearby Bellin College of Nursing.

+The College of Science, Engineering and Technology oversees all science-related majors, in addition to mathematics and the university's Engineering Technology program.

+In 2021, the university's top majors by degrees granted were business administration, psychology, integrative leadership studies, human biology, and nursing for undergraduates, while the most popular graduate degrees were the master's in social work and sustainable management.

+Student life

 The student body participates in issues regarding university governance through the Student Government Association, which consists of an executive branch, a legislative branch, and a judicial branch (the Student Court).

+There are over 100 student organizations on campus, consisting of special interest clubs, honor societies, fraternities and sororities, club sports teams, and professional and academic groups.

 Athletics

-UW-Green Bay, which brands itself athletically as "Green Bay", is an NCAA Division I school, and is a member of the Horizon League.
+UW–Green Bay, which brands itself athletically as "Green Bay", is an NCAA Division I school and a member of the Horizon League.

 The Green Bay women's basketball team has won or tied for the Horizon League regular-season championship twenty times.
 The team has been to the NCAA tournament twenty times.
 It has also made two appearances in the Women's National Invitation Tournament (WNIT).

 The team received its first national ranking in 2003, when it was ranked as high as #16 in both the Associated Press poll and the Coaches' Poll.
 In 2005, it also received a national ranking and a bid to the NCAA Tournament, but was knocked out in the first round by Maryland.
 In 2006, it appeared in the WNIT, where it lost to Iowa State in a first-round game.
 The next season, it was seeded #9 in the NCAA Tournament, where it defeated New Mexico in the first round before falling to top-seeded Connecticut in the second round.
 That loss ended their school record and nation-leading 26-game winning streak.

 The next NCAA Tournament win for the Phoenix women came in 2010, when they entered as a #12 seed and upset 5-seed Virginia in the first round before bowing out to Iowa State on the Cyclones' home court just short of the Sweet 16.
 In the 2011 tournament, they entered as a #5 seed and made their first Sweet Sixteen appearance, defeating Arkansas–Little Rock and Michigan State before losing to regional top seed Baylor.

 The Green Bay softball team claimed its first Horizon League tournament championship in 2005.
 It went on to the national tournament, where it defeated #5 seed Oregon State in the first round.

 The Green Bay Women's Volleyball team claimed its first regular season Horizon League title and the first Horizon League tournament championship in 2018.
-The team went on to the NCAA DI tournament, losing to the #4 seed University of Wisconsin-Madison in the first round.
+The team went on to the NCAA DI tournament, losing to the #4 seed University of Wisconsin–Madison in the first round.